-It's Zack Wheat Day at Ebbets Field and the retiring Dodger outfielder collects two hits and is given an automobile.
+It's Zack Wheat Day at Ebbets Field, and the retiring Dodger outfielder collects two hits and is given an automobile.
 Cy Williams of the Phillies spoils the special day as he ties the score in the seventh inning with his 39th homer and his 40th in the 12th frame gives Philadelphia the victory, 6–4.

 At Yankee Stadium on the next-to-last day of the season off of Senators' starter Tom Zachary, Babe Ruth breaks his own 1921 home run record by hitting number 60, which lands just in fair territory in the right field stands.
-As a pinch hitter in the ninth inning, future Hall of Famer hurler Walter Johnson makes his last major league appearance in this game.
+As a pinch hitter in the ninth inning, future Hall of Fame hurler Walter Johnson makes his last major league appearance in this game.

 In his major league debut, White Sox rookie Ed Weiland shuts out the A's at Comiskey Park, 1-0.
-The 6'4" fireballer from Chicago will finish his four year tenure with his hometown team compiling a 5-15 record before being traded to the Red Sox in 1932.
+The 6'4" fireballer from Chicago will finish his four year tenure with his hometown team, compiling a 5-15 record before being traded to the Red Sox in 1932.

 In the season finale, the last-place White Sox lose to Cleveland, 5-3, finishing the campaign with a 53-99 record, 47 games out of first place.
 Chicago did not throw a single left-handed hurler during the entire season.